 Or it’s drowned out by the ubiquitous and rabid rightwingnuts, and those moderates are found guilty by association and by not gainsaying them.
 5

-FEATURED IMAGE: For “Hate Free Zone 2,” I found this great painting of a troll lurking beneath a bridge from the “Three Billy Goats Gruff” children’s story.
+FEATURED IMAGE: For “Hate Free Zone 2,” I found this great painting by Justin Gerard of a troll lurking beneath a bridge from the “Three Billy Goats Gruff” children’s story.
 It accompanied an article titled “The Worst Internet Trolls Might Be Mentally Ill” by Kirk Hamilton on the Kotaku website (August 29, 2012).
 Hamilton notes:

 “Internet trolling—the act of writing deliberately provocative or hurtful things on message boards and social media—seems to be everywhere these days.
 A new article at News.com.au talks with a few trolls, as well as a couple of psychologists, the latter of whom float the idea that trolling, particularly extreme trolling, is as much about mental illness as it is about social maladjustment.”
 6

 There are so many fine fine superfine paintings of trolls and bridges on the Internet that I could post a gallery of my faves.
 I opted for this one for whatever reason one prefers one piece of fine art over another.
 But once I decided to chop this essay in half and post two separate, complementary pieces, I could then have two different troll-bridge header images!